-- (a) A. The City Auditor shall develop and submit to the City Commission for approval by resolution a strategic plan, which shall cover a minimum of three years and a maximum of five years.
+- A. The City Auditor shall develop and submit to the City Commission for approval by resolution a strategic plan, which shall cover a minimum of three years and a maximum of five years.
 The strategic plan shall be submitted to the City Commission every three years, three months following City Commission acceptance and approval of the External Quality Control Review described in Section 2(d).
-The strategic plan shall include, but shall not necessarily be limited to: - (1) a statement of general goals and objectives to be accomplished; - (2) major exposure areas; - (3) identification of major areas to be audited, and specification of the general nature and timing of audit work in each area; and - (4) projected staffing requirements. - (b) B. The City Auditor shall submit an Annual Audit Plan (the Plan) to the City Commission for approval by resolution by October 1 of each fiscal year.
+The strategic plan shall include, but shall not necessarily be limited to: - (1) a statement of general goals and objectives to be accomplished; - (2) major exposure areas; - (3) identification of major areas to be audited, and specification of the general nature and timing of audit work in each area; and - (4) projected staffing requirements. - B. The City Auditor shall submit an Annual Audit Plan to the City Commission for approval by resolution by October 1 of each fiscal year.
 The Annual Audit Plan shall include identification of the scope of each audit to be conducted in terms of the organizations, programs, functions and activities to be audited and in terms of the audit elements to be addressed.
+The audits identified in the Annual Audit Plan will be classified by type in accordance with those specified in Government Auditing Standards, promulgated by the United States General Accounting Office as follows:

+(1) Financial Audits

-The audits identified in the Annual Audit Plan will be classified by type in accordance with those specified in Government Auditing Standards, promulgated by the United States General Accounting Office as follows: - (1) Financial Audits (include financial statements and financial related audits) - whether the financial statements of whether an entity's reported audited entity present fairly the financial information such as financial condition, results, and use of resources are presented fairly position, results of operations, and cash flows in accordance conformity with recognized criteria generally accepted accounting principles.
-Financial statement audits also include audits of financial statements audits and other related financial audits. prepared in conformity with any of several other bases of accounting discussed in auditing standards issued by the American Institute of Certified Public Accountants (AICPA). - (b) Financial related audits include determining whether (1) financial information is presented in accordance with established or stated criteria, (2) the entity has adhered to specific financial compliance requirements, or (3) the entity's internal control structure over financial reporting and/or safeguarding assets is suitably designed and implemented to achieve the control objectives.
+Financial audits provide an independent assessment of whether an entity's reported financial information such as financial condition, results, and use of resources are presented fairly in accordance with recognized criteria.
+Financial audits include financial statements audits and other related financial audits.